Each incident is considered separately and uniquely so as not to undermine its weight and severity.

 Kelechi, Nigeria, incident location Sabha (Libya)

-Many migrants within Libya face multiple barriers to any form of public healthcare due to discrimination as well as a lack of means of transportation, or distance to public medical facilities.
-Resultant health issues or disability from untreated medical issues, only increases their
+Many migrants within Libya face multiple barriers to any form of public healthcare due to discrimination as well as a lack of means of transportation, or distance from public medical facilities.
+Resultant health issues or disability from untreated medical issues only increases their

 Additionally, travelling long distances to access medical facilities increases migrants’ vulnerabilities to kidnapping and

 Torture had been experienced frequently by respondents.
 Most cases of torture were recorded in two specific locations: